August 18 2017 0Comment

 4. Update and test your hurricane plan; as well as, share emergency contacts with team members.
 Important contacts include the roofer, water restoration, and insurance provider.

-5. Service your generator and make sure it’s operating in peak performance.
-Don’t forget to stockpile gasoline, and never operate in-doors.
+5. Service your generator and make sure it’s operating at peak performance.
+Don’t forget to stockpile gasoline, and never operate indoors.

 Hurricane Season Downloads